azat-co/node-react/slides/node/intro.md

 ## Questions and Exercises

 Write them down and ask at the end of the lesson: you'll have 5 open frames to ask questions.
+Use them fully!

 :+1:

+No workshop for this lesson. 😁

+---